AalyTokombaev/taco-laget/Deliverables/ObligatoriskOppgave2.md

         * Let the player choose what order to put the cards in
         * Make the robot what the card shows

-## We chose to focus on getting done everything that has to do with cards.
-In order to do this the best way we had to down-prioritize the mvp about being able to play multiplayer.